Heart Rhythm / Arrhythmia

 Virtual Tour of our lab

-We offer a state-of-the-art facility that focuses exclusively on EP procedures.
+We offer a state-of-the-art facility that focuses exclusively on electrophysiology procedures.
 This spacious lab was designed in conjunction with our patients and provides the most advanced technology in the region to treat heart rhythm conditions and other complex heart problems in both adults and children.

 - Atrial fibrillation, an irregular and fast heartbeat starting in the heart’s two upper chambers and the most common arrhythmia

 - Ventrical tachycardia, a very fast and dangerous rhythm starting in the heart’s two lower chambers